 - Add softened butter, applesauce and vanilla to the flour mixture and stir until well combined.

 - Fold in the white chocolate chips and raisins to the mixture and stir.

-- Use a cookie scoop to make 1 inch rounds and place on the baking sheet.
+- Use a cookie scoop to make 1 inch rounds and place on the prepared baking sheets.
 Bake for 15 minutes.
-Allow cookies to sit for 5-10 minutes before transferring to a wire cooling rack.
+Allow cookies to sit for 5-10 minutes before transferring to a wire rack to cool.